rust-lang/rust/src/tools/miri/README.md

 ### Running Miri on CI

-To run Miri on CI, make sure that you handle the case where the latest nightly does not ship the Miri component because it currently does not build. `rustup toolchain install --component` knows how to handle this situation, so the following snippet should always work:
+When running Miri on CI, use the following snippet to install a nightly toolchain with the Miri
+component:

 ```sh
 rustup toolchain install nightly --component miri